Junglepussy: Career

 In 2012, she released her first track as Junglepussy, "Cream Team" on YouTube, followed by "Stitches".
 In 2013, she performed alongside rapper Lil' Kim at Westway.

 In January 2014, Erykah Badu posted "Cream Team" on her Facebook and Twitter.
 On June 10, 2014, Junglepussy released her debut mixtape Satisfaction Guaranteed.
 The self-released 11 track compilation debuted on the Vice website.
 Junglepussy later released videos for the songs "Nah" and "Me" on her official YouTube channel.

 On August 20, 2015, she announced her next album would be titled Pregnant with Success, based on a lyric from "You Don't Know".
 On the same day, Junglepussy released a video for the assumed first single from the album, "Now or Later".
 The album was released on November 17, 2015.
 It was included on year-end lists by publications such as Fact, Spin, and Rolling Stone.

 On May 11, 2018, she released an album, JP3, which features guest appearances from Rico Love, Gangsta Boo, Wiki, and Quin.
 The album was leaked a day before its release.
 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, JP3 received an average score of 83, based on 6 reviews, indicating "universal acclaim".
 Vibe included it on the "25 Hip-Hop Albums by Bomb Womxn of 2018" list.
 It was nominated by the American Association of Independent Music for its 2019 indie music-celebrating Libera Awards in the category of Best Hip-Hop/Rap Album.

 She made her acting debut in the comedy film Support the Girls (2018).

 In 2020, Junglepussy released JP4, her fourth studio album, which Guardian described as "a moody blend of nu-metal, alt-rock and funk".
 NME described the record as "stunning", praising McHayle for uniting "a multitude of sounds" and "scoping multiple genres" while still producing a cohesive and enduring record".

+In 2025, she appeared in Paul Thomas Anderson's critically acclaimed film One Battle After Another as a far-left revolutionary sharing her namesake.
+Anderson was inspired to write the character for her after seeing her on tour with Tame Impala in 2022.